 A company should choose the way of creative thinking that fits its style and isn’t in conflict with its corporate culture.
 Furthermore, a company always has the option to seek the help of experienced developers who can offer sophisticated software aimed at improving the problem-solving process.

-Yana Yelina is a tech journalist at EffectiveSoft, a provider of innovative business intelligence software with specialists in a variety of domains, including healthcare, HR, trading and finance, logistics, and eCommerce.
-You can reach the author at firstname.lastname@example.org or connect with her via LinkedIn or Twitter.
+Yana Yelina is a tech journalist at EffectiveSoft, a software development company providing custom software solutions for businesses, specializing in a variety of domains, including healthcare, HR, trading and finance, logistics, education, and eCommerce.
+You can reach the author at email@example.com or connect with her via LinkedIn or Twitter.